raffaelecarelle/raffaelecarelle.github.io/about.md

 meta-title: Abount me
 meta-description: About page
 ---
 Hi everyone, my name is **Raffaele Carelle** I've 30 years old and I live in Sacile (PN) Italy.
-My hobbies are limusic, films and watching tv series, and of course, technology.
+My hobbies are listen music, films and watching tv series, and of course, technology.

 I've started on develop Web Application many yeas ago, and since then I have not stopped.
 Since two years I develop with **Symfony framework** and I like so much.